neuromorphic-polito/spikify/README.rst

 Contributing
 ============

 We welcome contributions from the community.
-Please see our `CONTRIBUTING.rst <CONTRIBUTING.rst>`_ file for more details on how to get involved.
+Please see our `CONTRIBUTING.rst <docs/contributing.rst>`_ file for more details on how to get involved.

 License
 =======